iamzhaoxu/torchtechweb-e0c16/content/pages/index.md

 sections:
   - type: hero_section
     title: Are Your Business Ready For More Digital Blooming?
-    subtitle: The fast and simple way to transform your ogranization IT experience
+    subtitle: The fast and simple way to transform your organization IT experience
     actions:
       - label: Learn More
         url: /features